shirinyamani/need_for_speed/speculative_decoding/README.md

-# Why this works mathematically?
+# 🧮💡Why this works mathematically?

 Speculative decoding's mathematical foundation is rooted in rejection sampling, a Monte Carlo method used to generate samples from a draft/smaller distribution when direct sampling from the target/larger distribution is difficult.